luci/luci-go/lucicfg/doc/README.md

 realm is just a set of `(<principal>, <permission>)` pairs, the "extends" relation is just a set inclusion.

-There are two special realms that a project can have: "@root" and "@legacy".
+There are three special realms that a project can have: "@root", "@legacy" and "@project".

 The root realm is implicitly included into all other realms (including "@legacy"), and it is also used as a fallback when a resource points to a